vongosling/dependency-mediator/README.md

 ## Background

-As we know,when we are developing java project,we often use maven dependency plugin(if maven project) to solve the jar conflicting problem,you may be using maven dependency plugin(mvn dependency:tree -Dverbose mvn dependency:tree  -DoutputFile=out.txt -DoutputType=dot).but if we need to build our project to war package according with Java EE specification.we always have nothing to do but with the naked eye to lookup some underlying conflict packages.of course,which depend on Java EE container classloader's class loading mechanism.
+As we know,when we are developing a java project,getting used to use maven dependency plugin(if maven project) to solve the jar conflicting problem,you may be using maven dependency plugin(mvn dependency:tree -Dverbose mvn dependency:tree  -DoutputFile=out.txt -DoutputType=dot).but if we need to build our project to war package according with Java EE specification.we always have nothing to do but with the naked eye to lookup some underlying conflict packages.of course,which depend on Java EE container classloader's class loading mechanism.
 Now,dependency mediator can help you to solve this problems,if you have better idea or improving suggestion,please contact [me](fengjia10@gmail.com) or join Tencent QQ group:80524460.